phueb/GroundedLang/README.md

 - The names of Python objects should not refer to customizable entity names like `human` or `squirrel`.

-## Documentation
+## The World

 ### Events

-#### Event Files
+Events are sequences of actions that result in the reduction of one drive-level (e.g. an eating event reduces hunger).

-Event files are `.py` files, which contain information about all possible event sequences that result in the reduction of one drive-level (e.g. an eating event reduces hunger).
+Events are defined using `.py` files in `semantics`.
 All actions in the event sequence are obligatory.
 All actions correspond to verbs that will be used to generate the linguistic corpus.
 All actions are defined in terms of a set of primitives and their arguments.